 - the Inside Radiology website that provides detailed information on types of medical imaging scans for particular medical conditions.

-- RANZCR has also published their Position Statement on Computed Tomography and Radiation Risk 2013 that provides information on balancing the benefits and risks of CT scans and how the College is supporting quality use of CT.
+- RANZCR has also published a position paper on Computed Tomography and Radiation Risk (February 2018) that provides information on balancing the benefits and risks of CT scans and how the College is supporting quality use of CT.

 Advice from NPS MedicineWise